What is a Microservice Configuration Management Tool?

 Application to Microservice Configuration Management

 A microservice is deployed when it is consumed by an application.
-With DeployHub you build a logical view of your application by first defining your package and assigning which version of the microservices it consumes.
-This is what we call application packaging.
+With DeployHub you build a logical view of your application by first defining your baseline package by assigning which version of the microservices it consumes.

 Microservice to application definition – packaging